Notostraca

 The order Notostraca, containing the single family Triopsidae, is a group of crustaceans known as tadpole shrimp or shield shrimp.
-The two genera, Triops and Lepidurus, are considered living fossils, with similar forms having existed since the Devonian.
+The two genera, Triops and Lepidurus, are considered living fossils, with similar forms having existed since the end of the Devonian, around 360 million years ago.
 They have a broad, flat carapace, which conceals the head and bears a single pair of compound eyes.
 The abdomen is long, appears to be segmented and bears numerous pairs of flattened legs.
 The telson is flanked by a pair of long, thin caudal rami.
 Phenotypic plasticity within taxa makes species-level identification difficult, and is further compounded by variation in the mode of reproduction.
 Notostracans are omnivores living on the bottom of temporary pools and shallow lakes.

 Description

 Notostracans are 2–5 cm long, with a broad carapace at the front end, and a long, slender abdomen.
 This gives them a similar overall shape to a tadpole, from which the common name tadpole shrimp derives.
 The carapace is dorso-ventrally flattened, smooth, and bears no rostrum; it includes the head, and the two sessile compound eyes are located together on top of the head.
 The two pairs of antennae are much reduced, with the second pair sometimes missing altogether.
 The mouthparts comprise a pair of uniramous mandibles and no maxillipeds.

-The trunk comprises a large number of "body rings", which appear to be body segments, but do not always reflect the underlying segmentation.
-The first eleven body rings compose the thorax and bear one pair of legs each, the last of which also bears the genital opening.
+The trunk consists of three regions; thorax I, thorax II and the abdomen.
+Thorax I is made up of 11 segments, each with a pair of well-developed limbs and the genital opening on the eleventh segment.
 In the female, it is modified to form a "brood pouch".
 The first one or two pairs of legs differ from the remainder, and probably function as sensory organs.

-The remaining segments form the abdomen.
-The number of body rings is variable both within and between species, and the number of pairs of legs per body ring can rise as high as six.
-The legs become progressively smaller along the abdomen, with the last segments being legless.
+The somites on thorax II are fused into "rings", which varies in number between species and gender and appear to be body segments, but do not always reflect the underlying segmentation.
+Each ring is made up of 2–6 complete or partial fused segments, and the number of legs on each body ring match its number of segments.
+The legs become progressively smaller posteriorly, with the last segments being legless.

-The abdomen ends in a telson and a pair of long, thin, multi-articulate caudal rami.
+The limbless abdomen ends in a telson and a pair of long, thin, multi-articulate caudal rami.
 The form of the telson varies between the two genera: in Lepidurus, a rounded projection extends between the caudal rami, while in Triops there is no such projection.